MicrosoftDocs/memdocs/sccm/apps/understand/introduction-to-application-management.md

 author: robstackmsft

 ---
-# Get started with application management in System Center Configuration Manager
+# Introduction to application management in System Center Configuration Manager
 In this topic, you'll learn the basics you need to know before you start working with System Center Configuration Manager applications.

 > [!TIP]